sws2apps/organized-app/README.md

 Currently, the app is fully or partially available in **20 languages**, including `English`, `Spanish`, `Portuguese`, `French`, `German`, `Italian`, `Polish`, `Japanese`, `Russian`, `Chinese`, `Ukrainian`, `Malagasy`, and even more to come.
 If you'd like to contribute by translating Organized into the language of your heart, you're very welcome to do so!

 The translation for the Organized app is handled at our [Crowdin project page](https://crowdin.com/project/organized) and is pretty easy.
 The whole app can be translated just in a few days.
-To learn a  more about how to help with localization, please read the [translation guide](./TRANSLATION.md).
+To learn more about how to help with localization, please read the [translation guide](./TRANSLATION.md).
 If your language hasn't been added to Crowdin yet, feel free to [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your specific language.

 ## New features in development
-We're working hard on the new redesigned release in the new branch _(the current main branch contains an old, but fully functional version of the app)_.
+We're working hard on the new redesigned release in the new separate `main-next` branch _(the current `main` branch contains an old, but fully functional version of the app)_.
 And there are so many features we want to implement:

 • Territories management <br>
 • Meeting duties scheduling <br>